fetchai/agents-aea/docs/generic-skills.md

-The AEA generic buyer and seller skills demonstrate an interaction between two AEAs.
+The AEA generic buyer and seller skills demonstrate an interaction between two AEAs:

-* The provider of a service in the form of data for sale.
+* An AEA that provides a (data selling) service.
-* The buyer of a service.
+* An AEA that demands this service.

 ## Discussion

-The scope of the specific demo is to demonstrate how to create an easy configurable AEA.
-The seller AEA will sell the service specified in the `skill.yaml` file and deliver it upon payment by the buyer.
-Adding a database or hardware sensor for loading the data is out of the scope of this demo.
+The scope of this guide is demonstrating how to create easily configurable AEAs.
+The buyer AEA finds the seller, negotiates the terms of trade, and if successful purchases the data by sending payment.
+The seller AEA sells the service specified in its `skill.yaml` file, delivering it to the buyer upon receiving payment.

-As a result, the AEA can provide data that are listed in the `skill.yaml` file.
-This demo does not utilize a smart contract.
-We interact with a ledger only to complete a transaction.
-This demo assumes the buyer trusts the seller AEA to send the data upon successful payment.
+Note that these agents do not utilize a smart contract but interact with a ledger to complete a transaction.
+Moreover, in this setup, the buyer agent has to trust the seller to send the data upon successful payment.

-Moreover, this example provides a way to customise the skill code and connect a database or sensor.
-You can modify the `has_data_source` variable in `skill.yaml` file of the `generic_seller` skill to `True`.
-Then you have to implement the method `collect_from_data_source(self)` inside the `strategy.py` file.
+The corresponding packages can be customised to allow for a database or sensor to be defined from which data is loaded.
+This is done by first modifying the `has_data_source` variable in `skill.yaml` file of the `generic_seller` skill to `True`.
+Then you have to provide an implementation for the `collect_from_data_source(self)` method in the `strategy.py` file.
+More detailed instructions is beyond the scope of this guide.

 ## Communication

-This diagram shows the communication between the various entities as data is successfully sold by the seller AEA to the buyer.
+The following diagram shows the communication between various entities in this interaction.

 <div class="mermaid">
     sequenceDiagram